janhavi123-hash/CodeAlpha_Synora/README.md

 - **Screen sharing is desktop-only** — most mobile browsers don't reliably support `getDisplayMedia`.
 - **Free-tier TURN server** — has bandwidth limits; a production app would use a dedicated TURN provider.
 - **File uploads use local disk storage**, which is ephemeral on Render's free tier — files are wiped on redeploy/restart.
 Production would use cloud storage (e.g., S3, Cloudinary).
+- **Outbound SMTP ports are blocked on Render's free tier** — resolved by using Brevo's HTTPS-based transactional email API instead of direct SMTP.
 - **Free-tier hosting** — cold-start delay after inactivity.

 ---